longnt258/simple_application/README.md

 - Run application with Apache2 server
   + Build a Docker container running Apache2 (docker-compose.yml)
   + Migrate the PHP to apache2 (php:8.4.8-apache docker image)
+- Seperate to Dockerfile to build php application with apache server
+  + Add Dockerfile to .application/src